wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

  > Note: You can add the `autoVersionSubmodules` configuration parameter to release the plugin configuration section, which will automatically version the sub modules.
 However, please note that this will cause issues with versioning if your project has an orbit sub-module.
 This is because, for orbit modules, we follow a different versioning convention.

-6. Remove `<distributionManagement>` from the project parent pom, if there are any.
+6. Remove `<distributionManagement>` from the project's parent pom, if it exists.
 This step is mandatory as the repositories for the `<distributionManagement>` section is inherited from the WSO2 Master parent pom.

 7. Add a server config element in the maven configuration (`<MVN_HOME>/conf/settings.xml`) for the `nexus-releases` server configuration given above.
 The nexus user credentials that will be used for remote artifact deployment are as follows: